 Sometimes arresting officers, even though they have probable cause, might use excessive force case in executing the arrest.
 A law enforcement officer has the right to use reasonable force in making an arrest, and since many people physically resist arrest, this might sometimes require considerable force.
 But the prominence in today’s world of cell phone cameras and surveillance cameras are making it more and more possible to prove that some police officers let the rush and adrenaline of the moment take their passions to a dangerous level of force.
 The Rodney King case of course comes to mind.
 If an arrested person can prove that the force used was unreasonable under the circumstances, and that as a result he or she suffered an injury, he can sue the officer and his or her agency for excessive force.Compensation for Wrongful Convictions, False Arrest, Malicious Prosecution or Excessive Force

 Compensation for victims of wrongful conviction, false arrest, malicious prosecution or excessive force can be substantial, since our courts recognize the devastating change in life suffered by the innocent victim.
-The Auburn, New York injury attorneys of Michaels & Smolak handle all these types cases and provide an initial free consultation to clients who believe they have such a case.
+The Syracuse wrongful conviction attorneys of Michaels & Smolak handle all these types cases and provide an initial free consultation to clients who believe they have such a case.
 Thereafter, if Michaels & Smolak accepts the case, they represent the client on a contingency fee bases (you only pay if we win).
-CONTACT Michaels & Smolak if you believe you or a loved one has a wrongful conviction case.
+CONTACT us with your wrongful imprisonment, arrest and conviction cases.